Families fight for normalcy after wildfires destroy autism school

 The Anova Center for Education is the only nonprofit institution in Sonoma County that specializes in providing education and therapy services to youth, ages 5 to 22, living with autism and learning differences.
 They provide the structure that youth with autism need.

-Bailey, who's a licensed marriage and family therapist and behavior analyst, told CNN that his students are experiencing anxiety and depression right now.
+Bailey, who's a licensed marriage and family therapist and behavior analyst, told CNN that his students are experiencing anxiety and depression.
 He's gotten calls from parents saying their children "won't get out of bed, won't eat, they pace back and forth talking to themselves, all they want to do is play video games and they're becoming agitated."

-Whalen said that "a typical kid" could go to daycare, be placed in another public school or have a consistent babysitter, while waiting for their school to rebuild.
+Whalen said that "a typical kid" could go to day care, be placed in another public school or have a consistent babysitter, while waiting for their school to rebuild.
 But her son, who's attended Anova for two years, didn't do well in public school and can't be dropped off to be watched for a long time -- not even by his grandmother -- because of his autism.

 "We're stuck inside the house most of the day because it's too smoky," Whalen said.
 "The air quality is so bad that when you go outside your throat starts hurting and you start coughing.
 We've tried to calm him down by playing puzzles, but he's not doing well."

-Note: Correction: This story has been revised to state that Taylor Duarte does not have a brother.